-If you’re willing to help the liar process their emotions, make him or her aware that you know the truth isn’t being told.
-Before you do so, however, consider the potential that the liar could have feelings of resentment when you vocalize your concerns.
+If you’re willing to help the liar process their emotions, especially if the person is a loved one, make him or her aware that you know that they aren’t telling you the truth.
+However, before you do this, be aware that the liar could potentially have feelings of resentment upon hearing you vocalize your concerns.
 Next, calmly discuss the problem in a private, safe space, try to help them understand the reason behind the lies and encourage them to seek help outside of your relationship.

-If nothing is changing and you’ve expressed your concerns, you may have to step away from the relationship.
+If the pathological liar continues to lie and nothing is changing after you’ve expressed your concerns, you may have to step away from the toxic relationship.
 Lies can hurt deeply and the pathological liar needs to recognize that change is necessary to keep those they love in their life.

 How to Recognize Pathological Lying